carpentries-incubator/git-novice-branch-pr/_episodes/04-changes.md

 > ~~~
 > {: .bash}
 > ~~~
-> * 005937f Discuss concerns about Mars' climate for Mummy (HEAD, master)
+> * 005937f Discuss concerns about Mars' climate for Mummy (HEAD, main)
 > * 34961b1 Add concerns about effects of Mars' moons on Wolfman
 > * f22b25e Start notes on Mars as a base
 > ~~~